iganev/dwpa-worker-docker/README.md

 Docker container companion to [dwpa-web-docker](https://github.com/iganev/dwpa-web-docker).

-Executes `help_crack.py` in a CUDA-enabled container to utilize GPU for auditing.
+Executes `help_crack.py` in a CUDA-enabled container to utilize available Nvidia GPUs for auditing.

 ## Setup

+Make sure you have properly setup and running instance of [dwpa-web-docker](https://github.com/iganev/dwpa-web-docker) or alternatively you can use the worker to contribute to the public/original instance (default behavior).

+Make sure you have properly setup nvidia drivers and nvidia-docker container environment.

+Edit the `.env` file to reflect your setup.

 ## Running